NVIDIA/deepops/README.md

 Centralized logging is provided by Filebeat, Elasticsearch and Kibana

+> Note: The ELK Helm chart is current out of date and does not provide support for
+> setting the Kibana NodePort

 *todo:*
-  * filebeat seems to be in UTC? set filebeat/elk TZ
+  * filebeat syslog module needs to be in UTC somehow, syslog in UTC?
   * fix kibana nodeport issue

 Make sure all systems are set to the same timezone: